-Tulsa Community College offers students the flexibility to take classes in a blended (hybrid) format.
-This format replaces some on-campus seat time with Internet/online activities.
+Blended courses are a combination of online coursework and in-class activities.
+This class format replaces some on-campus class time with Internet/online activities.
+For example, in a typical 16-week 3 credit hour class, you would spend 3 hours per week attending class on campus.
+Blended classes provide some flexibility by reducing the number of times you attend class on campus and replacing it with online activities that you can adjust to fit your schedule.
 TCC's blended courses are offered in four formats: 1/4 online, 1/3 online, 1/2 online, and 2/3 online.

-In a blended format, students have regular face-to-face contact with their instructor with the flexibility allowed by online activities.
+In a blended format, students have regular face-to-face contact with their instructor but also the flexibility that online classes provide.
 Blended courses are offered in a variety of disciplines.